-The battery installed on the computer provides power to the real-time clock.
-When replacing the battery, use a battery equivalent to the battery originally installed on the computer.
-The computer has a 3-volt lithium coin cell battery installed.
+The battery that comes with the computer provides power to the real-time clock.
+When replacing the battery, use a battery equivalent to the battery originally installed in the computer.
+The computer comes with a 3-volt lithium coin cell battery.

-WARNING!
+A WARNING!
 The computer contains an internal lithium manganese dioxide battery.
 There is a risk of fire and burns if the battery is not handled properly.
 To reduce the risk of personal injury: